Health-Education-England/tis-trainee-forms/README.md

 ## Testing

-to test this service you can right-click on the test file in the context menue and click 'run 'tests in trainee-forms'
+to test this service you can right-click on the test file in the context menu and click 'run 'tests in trainee-forms'

 otherwise you can run the  Gradle `test` task can be used to run automated tests